 How to calculate real estate return on investment

 There are a few different ways to calculate your return on investment depending on the asset in question.

 You should also note that the following calculations work best when you assume constant values for most variables involved.
-Ultimately, however, this is not the case as things like rent, property tax, and mortgage rates can change a lot with time.
+Ultimately, however, this is not the case as , property tax, and mortgage rates can change a lot with time.
 It will be more complicated to calculate an exact return on investment in these cases.

 To help with this, firstly, you should keep extensive records of all expenses and incomes related to your property so you can be sure the information is available if you need it.
 Beyond that, you can use tools like calculation software or even consult your investment advisor to determine an exact return on investment figure.

 Calculating the return on investment of a home can be easy or complicated depending on your circumstances.
 To start, you need to know how much the home cost, but this doesn’t simply mean the purchase price of the home.